Paranoid & Sunburnt

-Paranoid & Sunburnt is the debut studio album by British rock band Skunk Anansie, first released in 1995 via One Little Indian Records.
+Paranoid & Sunburnt is the debut studio album by the British rock band Skunk Anansie, first released in 1995 via One Little Indian Records.
 It was re-released in 2005 with a DVD featuring the videos to the singles.
 This album was recorded with the band's original drummer, Robbie France, but he is not featured on the cover.
 The album, featuring a mix of controversial protest songs (mainly about politics and religion), peaked at number 8 in the UK Albums Chart.